thisIsAyushFr/Computer-Vision-Learnings/README.md

 # Mediapipe-learnings

-All of my learning as a beginner in mediapipe
+All of my leanring about opencv and mediapipe in Python for Future projects